ixofoundation/ixo-blockchain/x/claims/spec/02_state.md

 The field's descriptions is as follows:

-- `address` - a string containing the smart contract address where the tokens can be transfered on (the cw1155 smart contract)
+- `address` - a string containing the smart contract address where the tokens can be transferred on (the cw1155 smart contract)
-- `amount` - a integer indicating how many tokens must transfered for the payment
+- `amount` - a integer indicating how many tokens must transferred for the payment
 - `tokenId` - a string containing the `id` of the token on the cw1155 smart contract to transfer

 ### Claim